Cosmo-Tech/cosmotech-api-javascript-client/docs/SolutionApi.md

 let apiInstance = new CosmotechApi.SolutionApi();
 let organizationId = "organizationId_example"; // String | the Organization identifier
 let solutionId = "solutionId_example"; // String | the Solution identifier
-let solutionRole = new CosmotechApi.SolutionRole(); // SolutionRole | the new Solution default security.
-apiInstance.setSolutionDefaultSecurity(organizationId, solutionId, solutionRole).then((data) => {
+let solutionRole = new CosmotechApi.SolutionRole(); // SolutionRole | This change the solution default security.
+The default security is the role assigned to any person not on the Access Control List.
+If the default security is None, then nobody outside of the ACL can access the solution. apiInstance.setSolutionDefaultSecurity(organizationId, solutionId, solutionRole).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);
 }, (error) => {